DanMS98/drone_racing_ros2/README.md

 2. Granting access to WSL and Docker to use that display
 3. Avoiding access control issues (xhost, DISPLAY)

+### Firewall check
+Before starting, make sure Tello can communicate with you through windows -> WSL -> container:
+1. Go to Windows Defender Firewall > Advanced Settings > Inbound Rules
+2. Create a rule for:
+        UDP
+        Port 11111
+        Allow connection
+3. Ensure your active network profile (likely Private) has that rule applied.
+4. do the same for ports 8889 and 8890.

 ### Launch VcXsrv

 1. Open `XLaunch`